 - To check where the placenta is lying, where the umbilical cord is in relation to the placenta and if there is sufficient fluid around the baby.

-On the day of your scan you can choose to have the results given to you by our resident radiologist or obstetrician or have the results delivered by your doctor or obstetrician at your follow-up appointment.
+On the day of your scan you can choose to have the results given to you by our resident radiologist or obstetrician or have the results delivered by your doctor or obstetrician at your follow-up appointment, (please note: some specialist like their patients to return to them for the results).
 Please let us know at the time of booking if you would like your results on the day.

 Ultrasound is safe to use throughout your pregnancy.